Aug 27, 2020

 SOREN: And so the question became ...

 ADAM GOPNIK: What's the source of it?
-It's -- you say well, it's nervous exhaustion.
+It's—you say, well, it's nervous exhaustion.
 You say the human nervous system can only take it for so long, and then everybody's nervous system shuts down.

-SOREN: Hence the term "operational exhaustion."
+SOREN: Hence the term, "operational exhaustion."

 ADAM GOPNIK: Now that's an example again where you're trying to enrich it.
 You're saying the guys aren't cowards, they're not in a state of shock.
 They're behaving the way all human beings do.
 And then you get more concerned about them.
-And you say the real problem isn't their -- just their experience on the battlefield, the problem is is that they're in a constant state of disorder, because it lingers on long after you think it's over.
+And you say the real problem isn't their—just their experience on the battlefield.
+The problem is, is that they're in a constant state of disorder, because it lingers on long after you think it's over.
 You can't just get these guys into a hospital for six months and think they're going to be better.
-They are permanently -- they have post-traumatic shock.
+They are permanently—they have post-traumatic shock.
 And then once you have a whole apparatus to deal with it, then it becomes PTSD.
-My point is just that it's perfectly possible that the language of euphemism grows and becomes more abstract as -- as people actually are becoming more empathetic to the people who suffer from it.
+My point is just that it's perfectly possible that the language of euphemism grows and becomes more abstract as—as people actually are becoming more empathetic to the people who suffer from it.

-ROBERT: Soren, do you buy -- I mean, he's basically turned Carlin on his head, and he's made these blander and blander words enrichments.
+ROBERT: Soren, do you buy—I mean, he's basically turned Carlin on his head, and he's made these blander and blander words enrichments.

-SOREN: I have -- I mean, my only move would be to hit play on Carlin.
+SOREN: I have—I mean, my only move would be to hit play on Carlin.

-JAD: This is Emily.
+JAD: This is Emilie.

 EMILIE GOSSIAUX: My name is Emilie Gossiaux and I'm an artist.